christerjohansson/micro-blogger/README.md

 - `COUNTRY`: The country code (e.g., "us", "gb", "ca")
 - `CATEGORY`: The news category (e.g., "business", "general", "technology", "sports")

+## Security

+The final output file (`news.json`) is encrypted using the Fernet encryption scheme for security.
+The encryption key is stored in the `.env` file.
+Make sure to keep this file secure and never commit it to version control systems.

+To decrypt the file for viewing, you would need to use the decryption utilities provided in `src/utils/encryption_utils.py`.

 ## Output Files

 The final output is stored in the `data/` directory:
-- `news.json`: Final combined data from both sources (this is the only file kept)
+- `news.json`: Final encrypted combined data from both sources (this is the only file kept)

 Intermediate files are automatically removed after processing:
 - `news_response_*.json`: Temporary News API responses